alasram/maplibre-native-experimental/docs/mdbook/src/profiling/tracy-profiling.md

 #### Tracy server

-The server is the Tracy prfiler that allows the analysis and visualization of the client recorded data.
+The server is the Tracy profiler that allows the analysis and visualization of the client recorded data.
 The server can be downloaded from [Tracy release page](https://github.com/wolfpld/tracy/releases) or it can be easily built from [sources](https://github.com/wolfpld/tracy/tree/master/profiler) on Linux, Windows or Mac using CMake

-#### Enabling instrumentation in MaLibre Native
+#### Enabling instrumentation in MapLibre Native

 Instrumentation is enabled by turning `ON` the CMake option `MLN_USE_TRACY`.
 Tracy computational overhead is very low but by default it keeps all instrumentation events that are not consumed by the server in system memory.
 This can have a negative effect on platforms with low memory.
 To prevent high memory usage `TRACY_ON_DEMAND` macro should defined which stores instrumentation data only when the server is connected to the application.